johannal/SolarSystem/Ken.md

 ## Part 2 -- Source Editor

-[Let's jump over to my source code, where I want to make a few changes.]
+[Let's jump over to my source code, where I want to continue my adotion of dark.]

 [First off, I want to make these methods public, since I'm going to use them through my project.]